 With its peaceful atmosphere and unpretentious luxuries, the temptation with Friday Creek Retreat is to stay tucked away in the serenity of this beautiful valley.
 But if you are feeling rejuvenated and have time to spare, you won’t want to miss one of our favourite day trips in the Coffs Harbour region.
 Jump in the car for a scenic drive through the rolling hills of the Orara Valley countryside.
 Pass thriving local farms to the culturally-rich Sealy Lookout surrounded by ocean views.
 What are you waiting for?
 Hop in!

 Make sure your route takes you left onto Upper Orara Road.
 This will lead you over the hills, passed lush paddocks leading straight to the Karangi General store.
 Head north on Coramba Road, passing the still active railroad and over the sparkling Orara River into the historic village of Coramba.
+With the Coramba Hotel, Artspace on 45 gallery, and Nesting Needles, the village of Coramba is a hub of activity in the Orara Valley.
+Live music, events and workshops will keep you entertained.
 Fill up on fuel or grab a coffee at the Coramba Store before continuing your journey through town and onto the Orara Way.

 Although quaint, Nana Glen is big on inspiring community-driven family businesses.
 First, you’ll pass by the Raw Food hub at Synchronicity Farm a family run social enterprise and working organic farm.
 Arrange a tour before your trip to check out their abundant homestead.
 Not far down the road is Two Tails Winery and Velvets Restaurant.
-If you’ve timed it just right, its a perfect stop for a gourmet breakfast or lunch.
-Or if you’re in need of a dog friendly locale, Idle in Cafe has an outdoor seating area and delicious food.
-After your bellies are full, a quick detour will take you to Mount Coramba Apiculture.
+If you’ve timed it just right, its a perfect stop for a gourmet breakfast, lunch or even a wine tasting.
+If you’re in need of a dog friendly locale, Idle in Cafe has an outdoor seating area and delicious food.
+After your bellies are full, be sure to stop into the Nana Glen General Store for some local honey, from nearby Mount Coramba Apiculture.
 This passionate family sells delicious raw honey and offers beekeeping workshops.
-Back on route, head out of Nana Glen by taking Grafton Street east to Bucca Road.
+Head out of Nana Glen by taking Grafton Street east to Bucca Road.